-In Scotland, half of all the sugar we eat comes from treats, like biscuits, cakes, sweets and sugary drinks.
+In Scotland, half of all the sugar we eat comes from treats, like biscuits, crisps, cakes, sweets and sugary drinks.
 Nearly half of adults in Scotland know they’re eating too many treats every day and most of us know about the impact being overweight or obese can have on our health.
 However, as our ads show, we're so used to treating ourselves and our children with unhealthy snacks we often don't think about how it might affect our future.

 Over the years it’s become normal to eat between meals, and to reward ourselves with high-sugar, high-fat foods.
 This means we’re often filling up on the ‘bad’ stuff and leaving little room for the ‘good.’
 For more information about a healthy diet take a look at The Eatwell Guide.